 140F,S Communication in Francophone Cultural Contexts: Intermediate French II.

 Further venture into the French-speaking world, as students gain increased proficiency in understanding, speaking, reading and writing French while continuing to strengthen grammatical forms, aural and written expression.
 More time is spent on using French as a base for discussion.
-Students will work on a variety of topics which may be based on French television, film, the Web, short fiction or drama.
-Fall will be dedicated to Film.
 Special focus on oral presentation and composition.
 Three hours of class and session with teaching assistant.
 (Oral Presentations.)
 Prerequisite, 130, placement exam or consent of instructor.
-O'Neal (Fall); Department (Spring).
+O'Neal (Fall); Van de Wiele (Spring).

 200F,S Introduction to French Studies.